fadox/fontamental/README.md

 ENV_DIR\Scripts\activate.bat
 ```

-This temporarily adds the virtual environment's scripts folder to your console's PATH, so you can access python, pip and the Fontamental script from anywhere.
+This temporarily adds the virtual environment's scripts folder to your console's `PATH`, so you can access python, pip and the Fontamental script from anywhere.

 Run deactivate when you wish to exit the virtual environment.
-This restores the default system PATH.
+This restores the default system `PATH`.

 ##### clone the repositroy:
 git clone https://github.com/fadox/fontamental.git